lorforlinux/docs.beagleboard.io/intro/contribution/rst-cheat-sheet.rst

 Text formatting
 ****************

-With asterisk you can fomat the text as italic & bold,
+With asterisk you can format the text as italic & bold,

 1. Single asterisk (``*``) like ``*emphasis*`` gives you *italic text*
 2. Double asterisk (``**``) like ``**strong emphasis**`` gives you **bold text**